linode/docs/docs/troubleshooting/rescue-and-rebuild/index.md

     [![Linode Cloud Manager Linode detail page - Rebuild tab highlighted](cloud-manager-linode-detail-page-rebuild-tab-highlighted.png "Linode Cloud Manager Linode detail page with Rebuild tab highlighted")](cloud-manager-linode-detail-page-rebuild-tab-highlighted.png)

 1. Complete the Rebuild form.
 Select an image to deploy and enter a root password.
-Optionally, select one or more SSH keys.
+Optionally, select one or more SSH keys (if you have not added any SSH Keys via the Cloud Manager, this option will not be available).

 1. Click on the **Rebuild** button after completing the form: